001ckk/Indian-car-sales-in-USA-/README.md

 **Metrics for success**

 Visualising the relationships between actual productivity and the predictor variables.

 Building a model that can predict if a car dealer will sell a car or not (Precision matrix of the 'no sale' class).

 Identifying the top factors influencing the sale of a vehicle.

 Deployment of best model []

 **Recording experimental design**

 Determine the main objectives

 Load and preview the dataset.

 Understand the data.

 Prepare the dataset - Identify outliers, anomalies, duplicates, missing values, and determine how deal with them etc.

 Carry out univariate analysis, bivariate analysis, and modelling.

 Challenge the solution.

 Conclusion and recommendations

-About the Dataset
-The dataset has 7906 rows and 17 columns.

 **Column Definition**

 Sales_ID (Sales ID)

 name (Name of the used car)

-year (Year of the car purchase) selling_price (Current selling price for used car) km_driven (Total km driven)
+year (Year of the car purchase)

+selling_price (Current selling price for used car)

+km_driven (Total km driven)

 Region (Region where it is used)

-State or Province (State or Province where it is used) City (City where it is used) fuel (Fuel type) seller_type (Who is selling the car) transmission (Transmission type of the car) owner (Owner type) mileage (Mileage of the car) engine (engine power) max_power (max power) seats (Number of seats) sold (used car sold or not)
+State or Province (State or Province where it is used)

+City (City where it is used)

+fuel (Fuel type)

+seller_type (Who is selling the car)

+transmission (Transmission type of the car)

+owner (Owner type)

+mileage (Mileage of the car)

+engine (engine power)

+max_power (max power)

+seats (Number of seats)

+sold (used car sold or not)